kris2475/AI-Informed-Underfloor-Heating-Control-with-ESP32/README.md

 ## Conclusion and Next Steps

 The project successfully delivered a **robust, proactive ML controller** built on sound physics and optimized for deployment.
 The controller reliably calculates the preemptive PWM needed right now, given the environment and the upcoming demand schedule.

 The superior model for deployment is the **LightGBM Regressor** using the **Non-Skewed Log Transform** and the **Thermal-Only Feature Set**.
 The next and final step is the conversion of this model into C++ for deployment on the ESP32.

-The superior model for deployment is the **LightGBM Regressor** using the **Non-Skewed Log Transform** and the **Thermal-Only Feature Set**.
-The next and final step is the conversion of this model into C++ for deployment on the ESP32.